awaitverify

 Forever.

-The verify() primitive, the self-hosted dashboard, email and Slack integrations, and the AI verification loop are all open source under MIT.
+The verify_document() function, the self-hosted dashboard, email and Slack integrations, and the AI verification loop are all open source under MIT.
 You can run AwaitVerify entirely on your own infrastructure.

 The hosted platform is for teams that want managed infrastructure, SLA guarantees, and the reviewer network.